movq/openbsd/gnu/llvm/llvm/docs/AMDGPUModifierSyntax.rst

 ~~~

 Controls device level cache policy for memory operations.
 Used for synchronization.
-When specified, forces operation to bypass device level cache, making the operation device
+When specified, forces operation to bypass device level cache making the operation device
 level coherent.
 By default, instructions use device level cache.

+GFX10 only.

     ======================================== ================================================
     Syntax                                   Description